Plaxton: 1960s and 1970s

 For the first time the Panorama was offered on all chassis types, including Ford R226 and Bedford VAL, looking particularly well-suited to the latter, where the chrome trim on the first window bay harmonised with the twin steering axles below.
 There was even a Panorama for the Bedford SB and Ford Thames 570E, although here the thickened window pillar was absent, and the chrome trim did not extend across the front of the vehicle.

 In addition to the Panoramas, a more basic series of models was offered, with windows of similar size, but with simpler trim and top sliding vent windows instead of forced air vents.
 Initially these were built on Bedford and Ford chassis only and named variously as Val, Vam (on the new Bedford VAM chassis) or Embassy IV.
 However, when the Panorama was renamed Panorama I for the 1967 season, the less expensive "bread and butter" models became available on all chassis types as the Panorama II.
 The Panorama I in particular sold extremely well.

 The Panorama cab was used in 1967 on a government commission of seven Bedford SB3 chassis mobile cinema units.
 With the height of these units being nearly 13 ft the roof of the cab opens up into a very unusual looking perspex dome extension, somewhat altering the usual sleek lines of Plaxton's Panorama.
 One of the seven units still remains in preservation, having been restored as a vintage mobile cinema.

 Plaxton launched a new design – the Panorama Elite – at the 1968 Commercial Motor Show in London.
 This essentially set the basic design of British coaches for the next 14 years.
-The design was stylish, with long sleek lines and gentle curve in the vertical plane.
+The design featured long sleek lines and gentle curve in the vertical plane.
 The windows were gasket glazed and the glass gently curved in the vertical plane to suit the body curve.
 The rear again used the large soup plate lights of the Panorama I, and the front grill was also from the Panorama I.

 The Panorama II was still available until 1970 with a large batch built for Midland Red.

-The interior of the new Panorama Elite was to the usual high standard that everyone had come to expect from a leading coachbuilder like Plaxton.
-It made more use of laminate than before but this was tastefully specified & well balanced.
+The interior of the new Panorama Elite made more use of laminate than before.
 The interior skirt panels, racks and front cabinet made extensive use of this easily worked & easy to maintain material.
 The analogue clock in the front dome was flanked either side by small square controllable air vents.
 The dashboard was improved and made use of a panel of rocker switches in front of the driver with each switch designation lighting for night time operation.
 Previous dashboards hid the switches in places inaccessible whilst moving.
 Ventilation was again improved though using the same design of moulded air output & light assembly as the final version of the Panorama I. The racks were trimmed with laminate instead of using vinyl like material from the previous design.